rnitin/frozen_lake/README.md

 ## Acknowledgements
 This program was developed as a part of the Reinforcement Learning course offered by Prof. Srinivas Shakkottai at Texas A&M University.
-The notebooks use the ``fancy_visual`` method which was provided by Desik Rengarajan and Prof. Shakkottai.
+The notebooks use the ``fancy_visual`` method which was provided by the instructors.